jack-dinsmore/ixpenn/readme.md

 # Instructions

 0. *Preparation*
-    - Download all available files from the IXPE database for your observation to `/home/groups/rwr/ixpenn/data/` by running the `wget` script IXPE gives you in that directory.
+    - Download all available files from the IXPE database for your observation to the `data/` directory by running the `wget` script IXPE gives you in that directory.
 (Level 2 files are not necessary but since they contain the official Moments-processed data you might want them.
 I'm not sure if `auxil` are necessary either.)
     - Unzip the files in the `event_l1` and `hk` directories with `gunzip *`.
     - If each fits file in `event_l1` is more than 2 million counts (check this with the HEASarc `ftlist` tool) then split them into 1-2 million count chunks using `split.sh`.
     - Update `source_select.sh` with the metadata for this source.
 That file contains instructions on how to do this.